alexnathanson/solar-protocol/docs/installation.md

 #### Automation Troubleshooting

 - [] Confirm that "Wait for Network at Boot" option in `raspi-config` is enabled.
 This ensures that the necessary network requirements are in place before Solar Protocol runs.
-- [] Confirm the python scripts are exectutable
-- [] If you cannot get the backend Python scripts to run from rc.local an alternative runner is provided.
-Change the rc.local line for the backend scripts to this:

-    sudo -H -u pi sh /home/pi/solar-protocol/backend/alt-runner.sh > /home/pi/solar-protocol/backend/runner.log 2>&1 &

 ### General Troubleshooting